A relative approach to opinion formation: Introduction

-Our relative opinion framework can explain polarization, consensus formation, and periodicity in a ``well-connected" population, due to the fact that it naturally allows agents to repel other agents' opinions.
-As discussed, in the context of an absolute opinion model negative influences may result in opinions that are arbitrarily far away from each other, which lacks empirical backing.
-This problem has been tackled before by applying smoothing \citep{Flache2011b} or truncating functions \citep{feliciani2017}, such that opinions stay within the predefined boundaries.
-The main drawback, however, behind these solutions is that the underlying dynamics are nonlinear, making the system's evolution considerably harder to analyze.
-Our relative opinion approach succeeds in reproducing the desired phenomena qualitatively, while remaining in the linear framework.
-As a consequence, it allows for extensive analytical investigation using elementary matrix algebra.

-In Section \ref{section_model} the relative opinion model is explained in full detail.
-Within the model, opinion vectors which are proportional (with a positive proportionality constant) are treated as equal.
-An agent's opinion can be represented by any number in ${\mathbb R}$, and evolves due to the positive and negative impacts resulting from the other agents.
+In Section \ref{section_motivation} we explain and motivate the idea of modeling relative opinions in greater detail.
+Then, in Section \ref{section_model} the relative opinion model is introduced.
 The dynamics of the model are of the same complexity as in the DeGroot model, i.e., in essence described by a linear map.
 Section \ref{section_analysis} discusses structural properties that are used in the analysis of later sections.
 In addition, the model's asymptotic (long term, that is) behavior is focused on.
-For the specific case of two agents, we present an exhaustive description of the relative opinions' asymptotic behavior, in particular showing how polarization (in the sense of persistent disagreement), consensus formation, and periodicity indeed arise.
+For the specific case of two agents, we present an exhaustive closed-form description of the relative opinions' asymptotic behavior, in particular showing how polarization (in the sense of persistent disagreement), consensus formation, and periodicity indeed arise.
 At the methodological level, no heavy machinery is used: elementary techniques from matrix algebra and Markov chain theory suffice.

 Section \ref{sect_groups} presents an analysis of two clusters of agents or ``groups" \citep{Altafini2012,EGER2016,Proskurnikov2016} and the corresponding asymptotic opinion formation dynamics.
 We conclude with a discussion which includes suggestions for further work in this area.